 Yes.
 The Michigan Regulation and Taxation of Marijuana Act (MRTMA) requires and permits marijuana microbusinesses to be licensed in Michigan under the Michigan Department of Regulatory Affairs (LARA) and the Marijuana Regulatory Marijuana Licensees Rule 420.105.
 Initially, not all individuals or entities were permitted to apply for a microbusiness license in Michigan.
 At some point, only Michigan residents were eligible to obtain this license, but non-residents can now apply for it.

 Before applying for a marijuana microbusiness license, applicants should determine whether their municipalities of interest permits establishing microbusinesses.
-The LARA provides the public with a list of communities that have opted out.
 Considering the limitation of cultivation, processing, and sales, licensed marijuana growers, processors, and secure transporter cannot operate marijuana microbusinesses.

-The Marijuana Regulatory Agency (MRA) of the Michigan Department of Licensing and Regulatory Affairs (LARA) issues marijuana microbusiness licenses to interested entrepreneurs in Michigan.
+The Cannabis Regulatory Agency (CRA) of the Michigan Department of Licensing and Regulatory Affairs (LARA) issues marijuana microbusiness licenses to interested entrepreneurs in Michigan.
 The application can be done online or using paper forms.
 The required documentation for applying for a microbusiness license in Michigan include:

 Step 1 - Pre-Qualification Stage